 Coworking is becoming increasingly group-oriented.
 It is a common misunderstanding that coworking spaces are filled with entrepreneurs in solitary desperation for social interaction.
 The latest studies show that this is certainly not the case.

 Coworking occupancy rates show that only half of respondents identified themselves as individual employees (freelancers, telecommuters, and consultants), while 40% were classified as staff (individuals working in a coworking space for an employer).
-The remaining 10% categorized themselves as employers (company owners or executives with own staff).
+The remaining 10% categorized themselves as employers (company owners or executives with their own staff).

-Learning/Student Coworking Stats
+Learning/Student Coworking Space Statistics

 12. 91% of students who use coworking spaces say they have better relationships with other people.